kvarak/dnd/docs/_Classes/bard.md

 If the beast dies, you can obtain another one by spending 8 hours magically bonding with another beast that isn't hostile to you, either the same type of beast as before or a different one.

-### Bonus Proficiencies
+### Bonus Skills
-Also at 1st level, you gain proficiency with handling beasts, as well as on checks to recall information about beasts, and to track beasts.
+Animal Handling and Nature are added to your class skills, and you gain 2 additional skill points to spent on those skill.

-Additionally, you and your animal companion gain proficiency with Perform.
+Additionally, you and your animal companion gain the *Acrobatics* and *Acrobatics - Give performance* skills.

 ### Animal Friendship
-At 3rd level, you learn the *animal friendship* spell.
-If you already know this spell, you lean a different bard spell of your choice.
+You learn the *animal friendship* spell.
+If you already know this spell, you learn a different bard spell of your choice.
 This spell doesn’t count against your number of spells known.

 You can cast the spell as a ritual, provided you use the appropriate food for the animal as material component.

 ### Beast Trainer
-At 6th level you learn the *find familiar* and *find steed* spells, if you do not already know them.
+You learn the *find familiar* and *find steed* spells, if you do not already know them.

 Additionally, you can teach your animal companion, your familiar, and your steed certain tricks.
-If you have proficiency with Athletics, Acrobatics, Sleight of Hand, Stealth, or Performance (or similar), your beasts are also proficient in these skills and use your proficiency bonus for them.
+If you have the skills Acrobatics, Art, Physique or Stealth, your beasts are also proficient in these skills (if appropriate) and use your proficiency bonus for them.

 ### Share Spells
-Beginning at 14th level, when you cast a spell targeting yourself, you can also affect your animal companion, your familiar, and your steed with the spell if they are within 30 feet of you.
+When you cast a spell targeting yourself, you can also affect your animal companion, your familiar and your steed with the spell if they are within 30 ft.